kwonus/Quelle/Quelle-AVX.md

 **INVOKE**

 The *invoke* command works a little bit like a macro, albeit with different syntax.
-After executing a *@review* command, the user might receive a response as follows.
+After invoking a *@review* command, the user might receive a response as follows.

 *@review*